·

 While Mauritius might seem like just another island full of beaches, it’s more than that – there are so many things to do there.
 Mauritius is full of history, delicious food and nature.
 I can honestly say that while I spent a week in Mauritius it was definitely not enough time and I barely managed to scrape the surface.

-Mauritius is also a perfect spot to explore with babies and kids.
+Mauritius with a baby was great as it’s a perfect spot to explore freely and easily.
 It was my baby’s first overseas holidays and he was just 2 months old!

 Mauritius was uninhabited by humans until the Arabs landed there in the Middle Ages and called it Dine Arobi.
 Then the Portuguese came, calling the island Cine.
 Neither stayed.